vonhraban/docs-1/pages/go-micro-architecture.md

 ---
-title: Go Micro Architecture
+title: Internals
 keywords: go-micro
 tags: [go-micro]
 sidebar: home_sidebar
 permalink: /go-micro-architecture.html
-summary:
+summary: A description of the go-micro internals
 ---

 Go Micro is a pluggable RPC framework.
 It's used for distributed systems development.